r-eatough/psr_srch_generic_pipeline/README.md

 Now here's a list of the worker scripts that the pipeline calls ...

-    symlink_cpy_psrfits.sh
-    dedisperse_all_psrfits.sh
+    symlink_cpy_psrfits.sh  -- copies or sym links data to working directory. dedisperse_all_psrfits.sh  -- first dedispersion block.
-    dedisperse_all_psrfits_Prime.sh
+    dedisperse_all_psrfits_Prime.sh  -- ... more dedispersion.
-    dedisperse_all_psrfits_PrimePrime.sh
+    dedisperse_all_psrfits_PrimePrime.sh  -- ... more dedispersion.
-    dedisperse_all_psrfits_PrimePrimePrime.sh
+    dedisperse_all_psrfits_PrimePrimePrime.sh  -- ... more dedispersion.
-    accelsearch_all_psrfits.sh
+    accelsearch_all_psrfits.sh  -- find pulsar signals.
-    sift_all_psrfits.sh
-    fold_all_psrfits.sh
+    sift_all_psrfits.sh  -- sift and combine repeated detections. fold_all_psrfits.sh  -- fold sifted detections to make pulsar canidates.

-The reason that some scripts the dedispersion stages are repeated is purely due to hardware limitations.
-For example, I found that dedispersion of 2048 timeseries simultaneously was comfotable for the hardware I use.
+The reason that the dedispersion stages are repeated is purely due to hardware limitations.
+For example, I found that dedispersion of 2048 timeseries simultaneously was comfortable for the hardware I use.
 This can be increased or decreased accordingly.
 Most of the time is spent in the acceleration search, so once again, this can be tweaked to optimize the running time.

 ## 1.) standalone bash script using installed software
 TBD